Installing on macOS#

 Adjust the values in the new

 settings.pyfile to your liking.
-You can stick with shipped example for testing purposes, but you will want changes for production setup, see Adjusting configuration.
+You will need to provide at least the database credentials and Django secret key, but you will want more changes for production setup, see Adjusting configuration.

-Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for production ready setup):
+Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for a production-ready setup):

-Start Celery workers.
+Start the Celery workers.
 This is not necessary for development purposes, but strongly recommended otherwise.
-See Background tasks using Celery for more info:
+Background tasks using Celery has more info:

-Start the development server (see Running server for production setup):
+Start the development server (Running server details a production setup):

 Congratulations, your Weblate server is now running and you can start using it.